About Denison University

 At Denison, men and women learn and grow in community, and the residential character of the campus is more than a convenience but a way of engaging the full student body in a shared enterprise.
 The college actively seeks academically superior students who bring diverse talents, interests, backgrounds, and experiences, believing that out of the classroom as well as within learning takes place by sharing, questioning, and growing together.
 Denison students have unusual opportunities to participate in the arts, in athletics and recreation, in service to others beyond the campus, in student organizational life, and in campus governance.

-Department: Theatre DepartmentJob Summary and Requirements: The Denison University Department of Theatre seeks a creative and collaborative teacher...
+Department: Cinema DepartmentJob Summary and Requirements: The Department of Cinema seeks to fill a one-year fulltime position beginning in the fal...